niels80/smartmeter/README.md

 Best thing is to just read out some SML packages and see if parameters need to be adjusted.
 I have a EHZ EDL Smartmeter.

 The smartmeter data is encoded into the TTN payload:
-- 8 bytes energy (total) in Wh
+- 8 bytes energy (total) in kWh/10000
 - 4 bytes actual power consumption in W
-- 2 bytes battery voltage in MV
+- 2 bytes battery voltage in mV

 This is how it should look like in the TTN console:
 ![TTN Console](img/TTN_Console.png?raw=true)